Xceptance/neodymium-showcase/README.md

 * `AccessDataViaJsonPathTest.java` shows data access by means of Json Path.
 * `DataFilePriotityTest.java` shows the priority when accessing different file formats.

+## 12. REST testing
+Neodymium also allows to work with rest-assured to support your REST testing needs.

 ## License
 MIT